backupbrew/switchbrew/SVC.md

 Bit2 of permission (exec) is not allowed.
 Setting write-only is not allowed either (bit1).

 This can be used to move back and forth between ---, r-- and rw-.

 ## svcSetMemoryAttribute

+Description: Change attribute of page-aligned memory region.

+This is used to turn on/off caching for a given memory area.
+Useful when talking to devices such as the
+GPU.

 | State0 | State1 | Action                                                          |
 | ------ | ------ | --------------------------------------------------------------- |
 | 0      | 0      | Clear bit3 in [\#MemoryAttribute](#MemoryAttribute "wikilink"). |
 | 8      | 0      | Clear bit3 in [\#MemoryAttribute](#MemoryAttribute "wikilink"). |
 | 8      | 8      | Set bit3 in [\#MemoryAttribute](#MemoryAttribute "wikilink").   |

-This might used for switching between cached and non-cached mappings.

 ## svcMapMemory